nhinds/puppet-acme_certificates/README.md

 ##### `renew_within_days`
 If an existing certificate would expire within this many days, it will be renewed.
 Defaults to 30 days.

+##### `acme_private_key_path`
+The path to the private key file to use for ACME registration (not the certificate private key).
+If specified, this file must already exist.

+Defaults to registering with the ACME server using the puppet agent's private key.

 ##### `aws_access_key_id`
 The AWS Access Key ID to use to modify Route 53 records to authorize domains.